advanced-rest-client/raml-to-api/client/README.md

 });
 ```

-## Using the API.
+## Using the API
-The promise result of calling of the `navigator.requestApiProvider()` function is an API object representing a structure of endpoints and methods available in the API.
+The promise returned by the `navigator.requestApiProvider()` result with an API object representing a structure of endpoints and methods available in the API.

-While endpoint is an object, methods are represented as a function that can be called (performing an API request).
+While endpoint is an object, methods are represented as functions that can be called to perform an API request.

 Consider following example:
 ```yaml